 Not a bit of it.
 I chose a costume I'd seen in a Bath Fashion museum catalogue years before, a costume that I'd turned to and sighed at so many times, a gown that I had been so excited about for so very long that every day I got up and thought, "Yesss!
 I get to sew today!"
 Every time I looked at my handiwork so far and saw the familiar soutache oak leaf design that I'd admired from afar for so long, it was desperately exciting to me to think that I was actually going to have my very own Oak Leaf Dress.

 However, I did choose something do-able.
-My ultimate Holy Grail is the Peacock Dress that I referenced in my original article, which is completely covered in gold bullion embroidery, but I was new to embroidery and beadwork, unsure about the timescale it would need and I honestly felt I needed to work up to it.
+My ultimate Holy Grail is the Peacock Dress, which is completely covered in gold bullion embroidery, but I was new to embroidery and beadwork, unsure about the timescale it would need and I honestly felt I needed to work up to it.
 I chose instead to recreate a dress of the same period, also by Worth, that was made for the same aristocratic client.
 It was an equally exciting gown but involved significantly less embroidery work, so I felt that I could better set myself up for success by using this dress as a halfway house on the way to my ultimate insane dream project.

 At this stage, you haven't committed to the project yet; neither had I. No scary decisions yet.
 I simply had an event to go to and an ridiculous idea that made me giggle with barely-concealed excitement.